xjtuwxg/dapper-doc/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Dapper's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Dapper** is a `CRIU <https://criu.org/Main_Page>`_ extension that transforms the CRIU image between different architectures.
+It allows *live process migration* between an x86 machine node and an ARM machine node.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Check the :doc:`install` page for installation, and the :doc`usage` page for how to use **Dapper** to migrate a process across the architecture boundary.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.